nptcstandards/nptcstandards.github.io/about.md

     Costs of externally procured systems will go down as development is streamlined, reduced integration costs / administration, more competition through a demystified Police market.

-    e.g. Interfaces take a fraction of the time as HODH and PND require the same formats, ‘write once’ promoting reuse
+    e.g. Interfaces take a fraction of the time as HODH and PND require the same formats, ‘write once’ promoting reuse.

 5. Improved competition